-Develop the confidence, knowledge and skills required for a career in the health and social care sector.
-The programme is aligned to the standards specified by Skills for Health (the Skills Council for the NHS).
-Once you've successfully completed the course you’ll be able to demonstrate to employers how your advanced skills conform to the National Occupational Standards (NOS).
+Our Health and Social Care BSc (Hons) degree is designed to help you develop the confidence, knowledge and skills required for a professional career in the health and social care sector.
+The programme is aligned to the standards specified by Skills for Health (the Skills Council for the NHS) and on completion of the course you’ll be able to demonstrate to prospective employers that your advanced skills conform to the National Occupational Standards (NOS).

 You'll be assessed via seen examinations, short answer papers, practical reports and reviews, case studies, group assessment projects, presentations, essays and health profiles.

 This course is fully validated by the Chartered Institute of Housing (CIH).